 |Crown Obstentrics and Gynocology||Falmouth Pediatrics||MA Commission on the Status of Women|

 Friday, December 1st

 Did you know?

-In the US, 10,700 women are diagnosed with cervical cancer annually and almost 30% of those diagnosed will die from it.
+In the US, approximately 13,000 women are diagnosed with cervical cancer annually and about 30% of those diagnosed will die from it.1

-HPV is the most common sexually transmitted infection in the USA.
+HPV is the most common sexually transmitted infection in the USA.2

-HPV also causes nearly 39,000 cases of cancer of the tongue/tonsils/throat, cervix, anus, penis, vagina and vulva.
+Annually, HPV causes about 34,800 cases of cancer of the tongue/tonsils/throat, cervix, anus, penis, vagina and vulva.3